public-transport/hafas-client/docs/writing-a-profile.md

 ## 2. Basic profile

+*Note:* You should have read the [general documentation on `mgate.exe` APIs](hafas-mgate-api.md) to make sense of the terminology used below.

 You may want to start with the [profile boilerplate](profile-boilerplate.js).

 - **Identify the `endpoint`.** The protocol, host and path of the endpoint, *but not* the query string.